Khelek/gem_echo_server/README.md

 # EchoServer

-This is a simple echo server on ruby
+This is a simple http echo server on ruby that responds like "GET /?query=echo HTTP/1.0"

 ## Installation